Alefeoliveira/ShortUrl-Program/README.md

 <h2>Steps for start this program / Passos para startar o programa</h2>

+The program is not completed so feel free to add some stuff

 1. Download Apache Tomcat Server and add the program in the server.
 2. The database for this program is inside of this repository.
 3. Start the server with the index.jsp opened.